Datto vs. Intronis / Barracuda. Know the pros and cons.

 Datto vs Intronis: how do they compare?
 Datto represents a modern evolution in data protection, redundancy protection and recovery.
-Their unique two-layer approach advances the benefits and capabilities of business continuity light years from the days of backup tapes and traditional incremental backups.
+Their inverse chain technology advances the benefits and capabilities of business continuity light years from the days of backup tapes and traditional incremental backups.

 But don’t just take our word for it.
 Let’s break down some of the key differences and capabilities of Datto and Intronis, so you can decide which solution is best for the needs of your organization.

 It’s important to note that Intronis was acquired by Barracuda in September 2015.
 However, Barracuda still offers Intronis Backup as a standalone, software-only BDR solution, separate from its other backup offerings.

 Here’s a basic breakdown of the differences between Barracuda and Intronis.

 - Barracuda: Barracuda’s flagship backup product delivers hybrid cloud protection via an on-site appliance with cloud backups that are stored in the Barracuda Cloud, Amazon Web Services (AWS) or your own private cloud.
 The solution can protect physical, virtual and multi-site environments.
 The hybrid protection, similar to Datto’s, provides an added safeguard against the risk of an on-site disaster, ensuring that data can still be recovered from the cloud even if on-site backups have been destroyed.